lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 ## Text rendering revisited

 Before reviewing other topics let’s go back to the text rendering approach we have presented here.
-The solution is very simple and handy to introduce the concepts involved in rendering HUD elements but it presents some problems:
+The solution is very simple and handy to introduce the concepts involved in rendering HUD elements, but it presents some problems:

-* It does not support non latin character sets.
+* It does not support non-latin character sets.
 * If you want to use several fonts you need to create a separate texture file for each font.
 Also, the only way to change the text size is either to scale it, which may result in a poor quality rendered text, or to generate another texture file.
 * The most important one, characters in most of the fonts do not occupy the same size but we are dividing the font texture in equally sized elements.
 We have cleverly used “Consolas” font  which is [monospaced](https://en.wikipedia.org/wiki/Monospaced_font) \(that is, all the characters occupy the same amount of horizontal space\), but if you use a non-monospaced font you will see annoying variable white spaces between the characters.

 We need to change our approach an provide a more flexible way to render text.
-If you think about it, the overall mechanism is ok, that is, the way of rendering text by texturing quads for each character.
+If you think about it, the overall mechanism is OK, that is, the way of rendering text by texturing quads for each character.
 The issue here is how we are generating the textures.
 We need to be able to generate those texture dynamically by using the fonts available in the System.

-This is where `java.awt.Font` comes to the rescue, we will generate the textures by drawing each letter for a specified font family and size dynamically.
+This is where `java.awt.Font` comes to the rescue: with it, we will generate the textures by drawing each letter for a specified font family and size dynamically.
 That texture will be used in the same way as described previously, but it will solve perfectly all the issues mentioned above.
 We will create a new class named `FontTexture` that will receive a Font instance and a charset name and will dynamically create a texture that contains all the available characters.
 This is the constructor.

 ```java
 public FontTexture(Font font, String charSetName) throws Exception {